CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 - intensity, with some added noise in the signal;
 - tissue class, with some added noise in the probability.

+One element is not considered here: the volume modulation by the Jacobian determinant of the spatial deformation.
+Here this term is assumed to be 1.
+Further simulation could lift this limitation and explicitly test for the effect of this weighting.

 ### Data smoothing & averaging

+ The width of the Gaussian smoothing kernel is set to 8 voxels.
 For each subject,

+- the tissue probabilities are smoothed using the same Gaussian kernel.
-- the signal is smoothed using a (standard) Gaussian kernel and using the tissue-weighted method for the GM and WM.
-The smoothing kernel with is 8 voxels.
+- the signal is smoothed using a (standard) Gaussian kernel and using the (VBQ) tissue-weighted method for the GM and WM.

-- the tissue probabilities are also smoothed using the same Gaussian kernel.
-- finally these signals, original and smoothed, and tissue probabilities are averaged.
+Then these signals, original and smoothed, and tissue probabilities are averaged over subjects.
+These would thus represent the group mean (smoothed) signals and tissue probabilities.

 ### Discrepancy measurement

-The Root Mean Square Error (RMSE) for GM and WM, over their respective explicit mask, is also calculated for the (mean noisy) signal smoothed with the standard Gaussian and the tissue-weighted method.
+After averaging over the 20 subjects, one would expect that the resulting mean (smoothed) signals and tissue probabilities are close to the true underlying profile.
+The discrepancy is measured as the "Root Mean Square Error" (RMSE).
+This is calculated separately for the signal in the GM and WM, over their respective explicit mask, for the cases where

+- no smoothing is applied;
+- the signal is smoothed with the standard Gaussian and the tissue-weighted method.

 <img src="https://latex.codecogs.com/gif.latex?\mbox{RMSE}_{TC}=\sqrt{\frac{\sum_{i\in\mbox{ExplMsk}_{TC}}(tS_i-sS_i)^2}{\vert\mbox{ExplMsk}_{TC}\vert}}" />